pascme05/BaseNILM/README.md

 # Introduction
 BaseNILM is a tool for solving the energy dissagregation problem.
-It aims to give a baseline systems for both new and experienced researchers within the area of energy disaggregation and Non-Intrusive Load Monitoring.
+It aims to provide a baseline systems for both new and experienced researchers within the area of energy disaggregation and Non-Intrusive Load Monitoring.
-For a full description please see the provided documentation in BaseNILM \docu.
+For a full description please see the provided documentation under BaseNILM \docu.

 # Publication
 The BaseNILM toolkit is part of the following NILM survey paper and tries to